 I’ve told you that the adjuster is not your friend.
 He is not trying to give you an amount of money that is fair.
 He wants to give you an amount of money that is wildly unfair.
 But, it is important, especially in pre-suit negotiations, not to let this “the adjuster is the enemy” mentality bleed into the settlement negotiations.
 I always tell my clients that the best personal injury victims are the clients who love everyone and their lives are just delightful… except for this awful accident.
 When you are establishing your credentials as a jerk, you are also decreasing the value of your case.

 You should also know that insurance adjusters are people too.
 I make this stunning confession because it is important to recognize this if you want to maximize the value of your case.
 Like everyone else, insurance adjusters want to be treated with respect.
 They are just doing their job.
 Don’t take it personally.
 Antagonizing the adjuster is not the correct path to getting more money in your case.
-It just forces the adjuster dig down deeper to try to take more money out of your pocket.
+It just forces the adjuster to dig down deeper to try to take more money out of your pocket.
 I know what happened to you might have been awful.
 But, the more you treat your personal injury claim like it is a business deal, the higher your settlement will be.

 How Do You Get More Money for Your Settlement?

 So, what are the take-home messages for the victim when given this motivation?
 First, you are almost invariably going to maximize the value of your case by filing a lawsuit.
 Otherwise, the adjuster’s incentives are working against you.
-Second, if you are going to settle the case before filing suit, you need to weaponize the adjuster with information so that the adjuster can document why the case should be valued as high as you believe it should be.
+Second, if you will settle the case before filing suit, you need to weaponize the adjuster with information so that the adjuster can document why the case should be valued as high as you believe it should be.
 Sometimes, it is good to offer this additional evidence after settlement negotiations have begun so the adjuster can justify going over the insurer’s initial evaluation of the case.
 Finally, talk to the adjuster in his own language.
 Language such as “You can justify this amount because…” is speaking to the adjuster in a way that satisfies his impediment to raising the settlement offer.

 - How to figure out the settlement value of your case.

 - How to write a demand letter.
-Includes sample demand letters for different types of personal injury cases
+Includes sample demand letters for different types of personal injury cases.

 - Every single insurance company is a little bit different.
 Learn about how to maximize the settlement value of the claim against the specific insurance company you are dealing with in your case.